How to make a viht (those branches we beat ourselves with in the sauna)

 By this point, we were swarmed by mosquitoes and also had red ants crawling onto us from the birch we were carrying.
 So the first use of our branches was just trying to swat them away.

-As in many other countries, we also have a problem with disease-carrying ticks in our wilderness so it’s really important to check your body all over after spending time there.
+As in many other countries, we also have a problem with ticks in our wilderness carrying really nasty diseases so it’s really important to both get vaccinated against them (which is 50% effective) and check your body all over after spending time there.

 Anni suggested that the best remedy to heal insect bites was to jump in cold water.
 I’m not sure if this is scientifically proven, but it was a good excuse for a sauna.

-This nearby sauna with plastic windows was meant to be a temporary construction, but it delivers a great leil and has stood the test of time.
+This nearby sauna with plastic windows was meant to be a temporary construction while building a bigger sauna, but it delivers a great leil and has stood the test of time.

 Step 4: Tie the bundles